Skip to content

 brew install builder-cli

 These versions are not auto-updated.
-Please keep them updated manually.
+Please keep them updated manually by re-running install scripts.

 Terminal window